elianabondra/Bondra_and_Rine_2023/README.md

 For data associated with figures 1-3, the general workflow is alignment_example >> rmdup_folder >> sort_index >> coverage >> normalize_bedgraphs >> example_bedgraph_plot

-For data associated with figures 4-5, a similar workflow takes place.
-However, instead "AA_genome_stats" was used to calculate the read coverage assigned to the paradoxus genome.
+For data associated with figures 4-5, a similar workflow takes place through alignment (to hybrid_genome_forAA_fig4-5.fa).
+Then "AA_genome_stats" was used to calculate the read coverage assigned to the paradoxus genome.

+To define peak regions, "define_peaks_MACS.R" was called using a merged JRY15237_00_IP and JRY15238_00_IP as the IP, and a no-tag control JRY12923_IP as the Input.